19hours/sg-statutes/Acts/Competition Act.md

 (b) the agreement is likely to be exempt under a block exemption.

-(2) The Commission shall take no further action under this Part with respect to an agreement to which this section applies, unless —
+(2) The Commission shall take no further action in relation to the section 34 prohibition with respect to an agreement to which this section applies, unless —

 (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its guidance;